bpamos/tfmodule-aws-redis-enterprise-aa-demo/README.md

 * aws access key and secret key
 * an **AWS generated** SSH key for **each region** where you are creating a cluster
     - To create new keys: ([link](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html))
-        - BUT INCLUDE REGION PARAM
+        - MUST INCLUDE REGION PARAM
     - EXAMPLE:
     - REGION A SSH KEY
     ```